Priego Castle

 Rebel Bastion

-In the year 886, the Muladi leader Umar ibn Hafsun took the plaza of Medina Bagha, turning it into a key focus of resistance during the civil war that shook the Emirate of Córdoba.
+In the year 886, the Muladi leader Umar ibn Hafsun took the plaza of Medina Baguh, turning it into a key focus of resistance during the civil war that shook the Emirate of Córdoba.

 Muhammad IV priego castle